04 July 2017

 - Your routine has fallen by the wayside (e.g. holidays).

 Working with your child, rather than having many shouty, conflict-ridden moments is a work in progress.
-Slow down, be conscious of what you are both doing, respond.
+Slow down, be conscious of what you are both doing and only then respond.